gotsunami/charon/README.md

 #### structural keywords

-They may start with an exclamation mark `!` to disambiguate the meaning:
+Field names may start with an exclamation mark `!` to disambiguate the meaning: they will be used a field names, not structural keywords.

 - models